I accidentally moved to the West Village

 And once you've had lunch or dinner, swing by the famous Magnolia Bakery (Bleeker + West 11th) for divine cupcakes.
 Just go during the week to avoid agonizingly long tourist lines.

 Is your kid in need of a haircut?
-Doodle Doo's (Hudson between Perry and Charles) is the place to go.
+Doodle Doo's (11 Christopher Street) is the place to go.
 Friendly staff and super birthday gifts too.
 My favorite spot for baby gifts in Showroom 64 (Greenwich Avenue between 12th + 13th).

 Lookin' for celebs?
 You've come to the right hood.
 Celeb mamas like Heidi Klum, Liv Tyler and Julianne Moore are often sauntering around the cobblestone streets.
 The village's queen bee is Ms. Sarah Jessica Parker.
 I've never spotted her myself but I pathetically long for the day.

 A few fabulous places are closing their doors.
 Florent, a 24 hour diner where the food rocks, can no longer afford the rent and will soon be gone.
 The Chocolate Bar, a coffee and chocolate paradise, just lost its lease and is moving to the East Village.
 I worry that high rents will force other quirky, neighborhood haunts out of business but so far this area still has an enormous amount of charm in all its nooks and crannies.
 I feel so lucky to be here.

 Kelcey Kintner is the creator and editor of the mama bird diaries, a smart, funny and always unpredictable take on motherhood.
 She lives with her husband and two daughters in New York City.
 Their dog has moved to the